wearefrank/frank-runner/README.md

 # VSCode

-To have syntax checking, autocomplete and tooltips from `FrankConfig.xsd` while programming Frank configurations, install the plugin "XML Language Support by Red Hat", by Red Hat.
+To have syntax checking, autocomplete and tooltips from `FrankConfig.xsd` while programming Frank configurations, install the plugin "XML Language Support by Red Hat".

 Choose one of the methods described in the sections below to run the build.xml and/or restart.bat in your project.
 See section [Installation](#installation)